Electroweak Supersymmetry around the Electroweak Scale: Electroweak Supersymmetry from the GmSUGRA

 where $\gamma_U$, $\gamma'_U$ and $\gamma_D$ are coupling constants, and $A_0^{U}$ and $A_0^{N}$ are the corresponding trilinear soft $A$ terms related to the universal and non-universal parts, respectively.
 Therefore, $A_U$, $A_D$ and $A_E$ can be free parameters in general in the GmSUGRA.

-In short, we can parametrize the generic supersymmetry breaking soft mass terms in our simple GmSUGRA as following: two parameters in the gaugino masses, three parameters for the squark and slepton soft masses, three parameters in the trilinear soft A terms, and two parameters for the Higgs soft masses.
+In short, we can parametrize the generic supersymmetry breaking soft mass terms at the GUT scale in our simple GmSUGRA as following: two parameters in the gaugino masses, three parameters for the squark and slepton soft masses, three parameters in the trilinear soft A terms, and two parameters for the Higgs soft masses.
+The $\mu$ and its soft term $B_{\mu}$ are determined by the $M_Z$ and $\tan\beta$ from electroweak symmetry breaking.
+Thus, including $\tan\beta$ we have eleven parameters in the most general case.

 We propose the electroweak supersymmetry: {\it the squarks and/or glunios are heavy around a few TeV while the sleptons, bino and winos are light and within one TeV}.
 The Higgsinos (or $\mu$ term) can be either heavy or light.
 Thus, both the gaugino masses $M_1$ and $M_2$ and the slepton/sneutrino soft masses are smaller than one TeV.
 Also, there are three cases for the gaugino mass $M_3$ and squark soft masses: (1) $M_3$ is about a few TeV while the squark soft masses are small; (2) $M_3$ is small while the squark soft masses are about a few TeV; (3) Both $M_3$ and squark soft masses are heavy.
 In this paper, for simplicity, we only consider the first case.
 The comprehensive study will be presented elsewhere.
+We would like to emphasize that our electroweak supersymmetry is different from the mSUGRA/CMSSM, gauge mediation, and anomaly mediation.
+In particular, the ratios between the squark masses and slepton masses in the electroweak supersymmetry are larger than those in the traditional mSUGRA/CMSSM, gauge mediation, and anomaly mediation~\cite{Allanach:2002nj}.
+Also, the ratios between the gluino mass and the bino/wino masses might be larger as well.

 Interestingly, we can show that the gauge coupling unification can be preserved in the electroweak supersymmetry even if the squarks and/or gluinos are about one or two orders heavier than the sleptons, bino and winos.
 The point is that the gauge coupling relation at the GUT scale is given by Eq.~(\ref{GCRelation}).
 The worst case is that the Higgsinos are light while the gluinos are heavy.
 So we discuss it as an example.
 For simplicity, we assume that the masses for the sleptons, bino, winos and Higgsinos are universersal, and the masses for the squarks and gluinos are universal.
 To prove the gauge coupling unification, we only need to calculate the one-loop beta functions for the renormalization scale from the slepton mass to the squark mass.
 The one-loop beta functions $b_1$, $b_2$, and $b_3$ respectively for $U(1)_Y$, $SU(2)_L$ and $SU(3)_C$ are $b_1=27/5$, $b_2=-4/3$, $b_3=-7$.
 Because $b_1-b_2 = 101/15$ is larger than $b_2-b_3=17/3$, the gauge coupling relation at the GUT scale in Eq.~(\ref{GCRelation}) can be realized properly.
 Especially, the discrepancies among the SM gauge couplings at the GUT scale are less than a few percents~\cite{Huo:2010fi}.